Halo3fanz/parents-gateway/README.md

 ## Setup

 Clone the repo and install the dependencies.
-Then establish a local MySQL database using the tadb.sql file.
+Then establish a local MySQL database using the pg.sql file.
 To run the app, use the command:

 ```bash
 npm run start